nilbarde/IITB-Login/README.md

 **Setup**
 1. Open terminal and browse to folder in which you have cloned the repository. <br>

-2. On terminal run following command by replacing "LDAP-ID" with you LDAP-ID and "LDAP-Password" with your Password
+2. On terminal run following command by replacing "LDAP-ID" with you LDAP-ID and "LDAP-Password" with your Password<br>
 ```
 python3 LoginSetup.py LDAP-ID LDAP-Password
 ```